 Retail energy markets are the final link in the energy supply chain.
 Energy retailers buy electricity and gas in wholesale markets, package it with transportation services and sell it to customers.
-This is typically the main interface between the electricity and gas industry, and customers such as households and small businesses.
+This is typically the main interface between the electricity and gas industry and customers such as households and small businesses.

 The Customer Framework includes the National Energy Retail Law, National Energy Retail Rules and National Energy Retail Regulations.
-Together, these Laws and Rules set out key protections and obligations for energy customers and the businesses they buy their energy from.
+Together, these laws and rules set out key protections and obligations for energy customers and the businesses they buy their energy from.

-The framework has commenced in the Australian Capital Territory, Tasmania, South Australia and New South Wales.
-Victoria will commence the Customer Framework as soon as is practicable.
-Queensland is yet to consider its position on application of the Customer Framework.
-In states that have yet to adopt the Customer Framework, state and territory governments will remain responsible for regulating retail energy markets.
+As of 1 July 2015 the Customer Framework has commenced in Queensland, New South Wales, the Australian Capital Territory, Tasmania and South Australia.
+In states that have yet to adopt the Customer Framework state and territory governments remain responsible for regulating retail energy markets.
 Western Australia and the Northern Territory do not propose to implement the reforms.

-In jurisdictions where the Customer Framework has commenced, the AER is responsible for:
+In jurisdictions where the Customer Framework has commenced the AER is responsible for:

-Representatives from Queensland, New South Wales, the Australian Capital Territory, Victoria, Tasmania and South Australia worked together to develop a single set of rules that could be applied across the National Energy Market.
-(Western Australia and the Northern Territory will continue to operate under separate frameworks.)
+Representatives from Queensland, New South Wales, the Australian Capital Territory, Victoria, Tasmania and South Australia worked together to develop a single set of rules that could be applied across the National Energy Market (Western Australia and the Northern Territory will continue to operate under separate frameworks).
 Information on how the Customer Framework was developed, including consultation papers, is available from the COAG Energy Council website.

 The South Australian parliament passed the National Energy Retail Law (South Australia) Act 2011 in March 2011.
 The Retail Law is a schedule to that Act.
 The first Retail Rules and Regulations were made by the Governor of South Australia in June 2012.

-In order for the Customer Framework to apply, each participating jurisdiction including South Australia needs to pass its own legislation adopting the Retail Law, Rules and Regulations.
-When they do this, a state or territory may choose to change the way that the Law or the Rules apply, for example by creating additional or different protections and obligations for customers and businesses in that State or Territory.
+In order for the Customer Framework to apply each participating jurisdiction including South Australia needs to pass its own legislation adopting the Retail Law, Rules and Regulations.
+When they do this, a state or territory may choose to change the way that the Law or the Rules apply; for example, by creating additional or different protections and obligations for customers and businesses in that state or territory.

-The website also contains information on how the Retail Law, Rules and Regulations apply in each jurisdiction can be accessed.
+The National Energy Retail Rules can be accessed from the Australian Energy Market Commission website, which also contains information on how the Retail Law, Rules and Regulations that apply in each jurisdiction can be accessed.

-Under the NERR the AER is required to establish and maintain a Customer Consultative Group (CCG).
+Under the National Energy Retail Rules the AER is required to establish and maintain a Customer Consultative Group (CCG).
 The purpose of the CCG is to provide advice to the AER in relation to its functions under the energy laws affecting energy consumers across participating jurisdictions.
 CCG meetings are held up to three times a year.